Introduction

 Is It Really Possible to Start a Tech Career Without a Degree?

-Yes, it is absolutely possible to start a tech career without a Computer Science degree.
-The tech industry has evolved significantly over the years, and many roles today prioritise skills, adaptability, and real-world problem solving over formal education.
-Employers are increasingly interested in what you can do, not just what qualification you hold.
+The short answer: Yes, absolutely you can start a tech career without a Computer Science degree.
+The tech industry has shifted toward “skills-based hiring.”
+Employers today are often more interested in what you can build or solve than what is written on a diploma or degree.
+They are increasingly interested in what you can do, not just what qualification you hold.

 The key is understanding where to start and which roles make sense for beginners.
 Not every tech job requires advanced coding skills or years of experience, and some roles are specifically suited for people entering the industry for the first time.